 I received a BSc in Knowledge Engineering in 2009 and an MSc in Artificial Intelligence in 2011 at Maastricht University, where I stayed until April 2017 when I defended my PhD thesis Multi-Scale Modeling and Variability in Cardiac Cellular Electrophysiology.

-Since May 2017 I've been a post-doctoral researcher in the computational biology group in Oxford, where I'm working on the Cardiac Electrophysiology Web Lab and related projects to make cardiac electrophysiology modelling more reproducible - and easier too, where possible.
+Since May 2017 I've been a post-doctoral researcher in the computational biology group in Oxford, where I'm working on the Cardiac Electrophysiology Web Lab and related projects such as PINTS to make cardiac electrophysiology modelling more reproducible - and easier too, where possible.